DallasPHP/lonestarphp2015/README.md

 2. Run `vendor/bin/sculpin generate --watch --server`
 3. Open [http://localhost:8000/](http://localhost:8000/) in your browser, et voila!

+For deployments you will need the capistrano gem installed

+1. Run `gem install capistrano`
+2. To deploy to production `cap production deploy`

 Optionally you can:

 1. Run `pip install fabric`